Asiasia123/Joanna_Portfolio/README.md

 * level of indicator of usage own
 * if production covers energy usage

-## The examples of graphs from project.
+## The examples of graphs from project:
 ![](https://github.com/Asiasia123/Joanna_Portfolio/blob/main/images/graphs.png)

 ## There are below files connected to the project: